joshbeard/joshbeard.me-website/src/me.md

 ```

 These days, my title is something about "DevOps" and I work on software
 engineering teams to support and help make software.
+Some previous titles were
+Systems Administrator, Systems Engineer, Help Desk, and computer guy.

 I spend most of my day in a code editor and shell, bouncing across several
 projects.